crocandr/docker-openvpn/README.md

   - user and google authentication key as password
   - user and password with google authentication key as password

-Please check my Github Wiki page for informations of additional configuration:
+Please check my Github Wiki page for additional information and configuration examples:
   - https://github.com/crocandr/docker-openvpn/wiki